Danand/stable-diffusion-scripts/README.md

 ### Which Noise Offset to choose for training LoRA?

 Default is `0.0`, but some tutorials suggest `0.1` for more contrast in images generated with trained LoRA.
 However, I didn't notice so.
 Generated images were even paler with noise offset `0.1` than with noise offset `0.0`.

-### Which sampler to choose for training LoRA?

-I preferred `dpm_2`.
-I think it takes fewer steps for generating quite good images with the `dpm_2` sampler.

 ## References